 \subsection{Numerical solutions based on the convexity splitting approach}

-An additional noteworthy aspect of this approach is the availability of efficient numerical methods for solving the CHE \cite{Bosc14, Chen08, Bert11}.
-Here, we will employ ideas based on the convexity splitting approach introduced by Eyre \cite{Eyre98}, and later investigated by several researchers in \cite{Chen08, Glas16, Gome11, Shin17}.
-In the convexity splitting scheme, the energy functionals are divided into a convex and a concave part.
+An additional advantage of this approach is the availability of efficient numerical methods for solving the CHE \cite{Bosc14, Chen08, Bert11}.
+Here, we will employ ideas based on the convexity splitting introduced by Eyre \cite{Eyre98}, and later investigated by several researchers \cite{Chen08, Glas16, Gome11, Shin17}.
+In the convexity splitting scheme, the energy functionals are divided into convex and concave parts.
 The main idea is to treat the convex part implicitly and the concave part explicitly.
 Namely, let $\mathcal{H}$ be a Hilbert space and $\mathcal{E} = \mathcal{E}_1 - \mathcal{E}_2$ energy such that it could be written as the difference of two convex energies $\mathcal{E}_1$ and $\mathcal{E}_2$.
 Then, the discretization

 of the gradient flow